 1.1 - Cases & Variables1.1 - Cases & Variables

 A variable is a characteristic that is measured and can take on different values.
-In other words, something that can vary.
-This is in contrast to a constant which is the same for all cases in a study.
+In other words, something that varies between cases.
+This is in contrast to a constant which is the same for all cases in a research study.

 - An experimental unit from which data are collected